All Questions

 Hello,

-Eligibility of UPSC is passed graduation in any discipline from a recognized university, you need to be 21 and can apply in final year as well with no specific aggregate.
+The eligibility for UPSC is passed graduation in any discipline from a recognized university, you need to be 21 years old and you can apply even in the final year of graduation.

 UPSC Civil Service Exam consists of three stages namely;